 As a Caregiver, you'll be the person responsible for providing assistance when Embrace detects an unusual pattern associated with a tonic-clonic seizure.
-We highly encourage you to set up an emergency action plan with the user so you can efficiently assist them.
+We highly encourage you to set up an emergency action plan with the user so you can quickly assist them.
 If you choose not to accept this responsibility, please reach out to them asking to be removed from the Alert App.

 What are your responsibilities?

-If you receive an alert call or SMS, this means that the Embrace wearer is having a tonic-clonic seizure, which in general includes going stiff, losing consciousness, falling to the floor and jerks and convulsions.
+If you receive an alert call or SMS, this means that the Embrace wearer could be having a tonic-clonic seizure, which generally includes going stiff, losing consciousness, falling to the floor, and also jerks and convulsions.

 How do alerts work?

-When the Embrace detects an unusual event associated with a tonic-clonic seizure it communicates with the Alert App to send a phone call and SMS to the wearer's activated Caregivers.
-It’s possible that you may also receive the GPS location in the SMS depending on the Embracer’s subscription plan.
+When the Embrace detects an unusual event associated with a tonic-clonic seizure, it communicates to the Alert App to send a phone call and SMS to the wearer's activated Caregivers.
+It’s possible that you may also receive the GPS location in the SMS depending on the user's subscription plan.
 You can check with them if they have this feature.
 We send out Alerts from +1 (415) 498-1544.
 Please save this number as some cellular service carriers have been known to block calls from unknown numbers.

 For more information on this process, please read this article: How Embrace works